-Using your current car as a trade in and down payment on a bad credit auto loan will work only if it meets certain requirements
+Using your current car as a trade-in and down payment on a bad credit auto loan will work only if it meets certain requirements.

 Trade equity is the difference between what a car is worth and how much is owed on it.

-Unless the vehicle is paid off, the next step is to determine its trade equity.
+Unless the vehicle is paid off, the next step is to determine its trade-in equity.
 If your car is paid off, the entire trade value is equity.
-If the trade value is more than what you owe, the difference is trade equity.
+If the trade-in value is more than what you owe, the difference is trade equity.

-Dealing with negative equity
+Dealing with Negative Equity

 Since most problem credit lenders require a down payment, you'll need enough trade equity for the down payment.
 If it isn't enough, the difference can be made up in cash.

-Even if a lender allows you to trade in a car with negative equity without covering the balance owed – and this is a big “if” – the situation won't be good, because you end up paying finance charges on two cars.
-When you’re dealing with the high interest rates of a problem credit auto loan, this can become very expensive.
+Even if a lender allows you to trade in a car with negative equity without covering the balance owed – and this is a big “if” – the situation won't be good, because you essentially end up paying finance charges on two cars at once.

-When to do it
+When to Do It

 Should you ever do a negative equity trade?
 Possibly, but only do it if it will save you money.
 There are two situations in which trading in a vehicle with negative equity could end up saving you money in the long run.

-- Your current vehicle is out of warranty and necessary repairs will cost you more than you'll spend on the increased expenses of the new loan
+- Your current vehicle is out of warranty and necessary repairs will cost you more than you'll spend on the increased expenses of the new loan.

 If neither of these situations exists, you end up paying for two cars at the same time – not a good thing.

-If you're negative in your current vehicle, trading in only makes sense if you're trying to avoid costly repairs or if you can offset the increased expense with a savings in fuel and/or insurance costs.
+Trading in your current car if it's paid off or you have equity in it will help reduce the amount of interest charges on a bad credit auto loan.
+If you're negative in your current vehicle, trading it in only makes sense if you're trying to avoid costly repairs or if you can offset the increased expense with a savings in fuel and/or insurance costs.

 At Auto Credit Express, we have helped thousands of people with bad credit buy a car and reestablish their car credit at the same time through our network of affiliate dealers.
 If you need a dealership to work with, let us connect you with one near you.